tjmdigital, April 22, 2020

 Making your nodes and Kubernetes API private means it isn’t subject to network scans that are happening all the time by bots, hackers and script kiddies.

 Putting it behind an internal network that you can only access via a VPN is also good, however, this is a much more involved process with GKE and isn’t as simple as a feature flag like the others.
-You can read about what is involved here.
+Read more about what is involved here.

 gcloud beta container clusters create <YOUR_CLUSTER> --enable-pod-security-policy